The

 This stars and stripes boat measures 15' between fore and aft perpendiculars, has a moulded beam of 5', and a depth amidships of 1'-6", and with her 9mm Okoume planking weighs about 175 pounds.
 She has a plank keel that is straight in profile and 12" wide outboard at the 'midship station.
 Her overall profile mimics the Duck Trap Wherry, but she's deeper and broader of beam.
 Her deadrise is quite similar though she has a harder bilge.
 The transom exhibits the lovely wherry tuck and tumblehome that you've come to expect of our boats.

-Have a look at the one built in the Netherlands in January/February, this year.
+Have a look at the one built in the Netherlands in January/February, in 2012.

 m